Scicom-AI-Enterprise-Organization/small-ablation/context-parallelism/README.md

     send dk, dv to send # dk, dv from ∂(q1, k0, v0) + ∂(q0, k0, v0)
     receive dk0, dv0 from receive # dk, dv from ∂(q1, k1, v1)
+    # dk0, dv0 is your final local dk, dv, ∂(q1, k1, v1) done in device 0
+    # we are not required to do ∂(q0, k1, v1) because empty masking
 ```

 Voila!